 In addition to helping to understand the prevalence and extent of food insecurity in specific clinical and other populations, the primary focus of the PhD project will be to work on a clinical trial examining the feasibility of a medically-tailored meals program to improve the health and nutrition of people with food insecurity and chronic diseases.
 The PhD student will work closely with the lead investigators of the study on all aspects of the study from design, participant recruitment, intervention delivery, follow-up, and outcome assessments.
 The research will involve significant quantitative and qualitative elements.
 This research will provide evidence for a novel-approach to improving diet-related noncommunicable diseases, particularly for vulnerable communities facing food insecurity in Australia.

 In addition, the student will have the opportunity to participate in other research initiatives as part of the broader Food Policy team at The George Institute for Global Health, such as studies related to monitoring and improving the Australian food supply.
 The student will gain valuable training and have opportunity to interact with a diverse research team with expertise in nutrition science, food policy, epidemiology, clinical trials, and population-based modelling.

 - Have a Masters degree in Nutrition, Public Health, Biostatistics, or other related fields or equivalent experiences.

 Candidates are recommended to highlight in their application

 - Experiences working on or managing clinical trials

 - Knowledge of quantitative and qualitative research methods

 - Ability to work as part of a team

 Terms of award:

-Applications should include a cover letter, current CV, copy of academic transcripts, proof of citizenship or permanent residency, and the names and contact details of at least two referees.
+Applications should include a cover letter, current CV, copy of academic transcripts, proof of citizenship or permanent residency, and the names & contact details of at least two referees.